Burgyn/MMLib.TestWorkflowEngine/src/N8n/n8n-nodes-mmlib/README.md

 ## Notes

-- The node ignores SSL certificate validation to work with self-signed certificates
+- The Get Invoice node ignores SSL certificate validation to work with self-signed certificates
-- The API URL is hardcoded to `https://host.docker.internal:7257/invoices`
+- The Get Invoice API URL is hardcoded to `https://host.docker.internal:7257/invoices`
+- The Order Created trigger creates a webhook endpoint that accepts POST requests